stan-dev/design-docs/designs/0005-static-matrices.md

 # Drawbacks
 [drawbacks]: #drawbacks

-More templates can be confusing and will lead to longer compile time.
+More templates can be confusing and will lead to longer compile times.
 The confusion of templates can be mitigated by adding additional documentation and guides for the Stan Math type system.
 Larger compile times can't be avoided with this implementation, though other forthcoming proposals can allow us to monitor increases in compilation times.

 Waiting for type attributes in the Stan language means this feature will be a compiler optimization until both type attributes are allowed in the language and an agreement is made on stan language naming semantics.
 This is both a drawback and feature.
-While delaying a `constant_matrix` type as a user facing feature, it avoids the combinatorial problem that comes with additional type names for matrices proposed in the language such as `sparse` and `complex` matrices.
+While delaying a `constant_matrix` type as a user facing feature, it avoids the combinatorial problem that comes with additional type names for matrices proposed in the language such as `sparse` and `complex`.

 # Prior art
 [prior-art]: #prior-art